 Repeat the process with the rest of the rectangles and place them on a large baking tray.
 Leave about 2 inches space in between each pastry.
 You are going to need two trays.
 Cover the pastries loosely with plastic wrap and let them rise for 2 hours.

 Note: Line your baking trays with a double layer of parchment paper to avoid over browning on the bottom of the croissants.

 Preheat oven to 425 F. Once the temperature is achieved, use a spray bottle to spritz water generously inside the oven.
 Close the door briefly then put in the baking trays.
 Spritz with water once more, then close the door.

 Once the trays are inside, immediately lower the temperature to 400 F. Bake the croissants for 8 minutes without opening the oven door.

 Then, switch the position of the trays and rotate them 180 degrees.
 Lower the temperature to 375 F and bake the chocolate croissants for 5-8 more minutes or until the tops are golden.

 Now, step back and admire your creation.
 Lastly, devour. you are worth every bite of these warm, fresh from oven chocolate croissants.

-Lastly, don’t forget to assemble and bake the other half of the dough.
-This chocolate croissants will be gone very fast!
+Don’t forget to assemble and bake the other half of the dough.
+These chocolate croissants will be gone very fast.
+Enjoy!